What is an Exempt-Interest Dividend?

 Looking for Exempt-Interest Dividend – Who Should Seek It Out?

-Investment products that have exempt-interest dividends carry the same risk factors as other security products but accrue a lower rate of interest and offer a poorer rate of return.
+Investment products that have exempt-interest dividends carry lower risk factors as other security products and accrue a lower rate of interest and offer a poorer rate of return.

-Thus, the taxation benefit will carry more weight for individuals who are higher earners and are taxed at a higher rate.
+Thus, the taxation benefit will carry more weight for individuals who are high income earners and are taxed at a high rates.
 When choosing an investment, the prudent investor must weigh all factors that include the effect of tax relief on their broader portfolio, as well as the total income they will be taxed on.